Woolwich, New South Wales: Demographics

-Woolwich's median weekly household income $3,211, compared with $1,438 in Australia.
+Woolwich's median weekly household income was $2,931, compared with $1,746 in Australia.
 According to the Australian Taxation Office statistics for the financial year of 2016–2017, the postcode of 2110 (Hunters Hill & Woolwich) had an average taxable income of $156,069 making it the 10th wealthiest suburb in Australia.
-The most common response for occupations was Professionals with 37.7% of all responses.
-76.1% of the suburbs occupied private dwellings were family households.
+The most common response for occupations was Professionals with 40.7% of all responses.
+68.6% of the suburb's occupied private dwellings were family households.

 Politics

-Woolwich is in the federal electoral division of North Sydney.
-This seat was won by Joe Hockey, the current Treasurer of Australia at the 1996 federal election and retained most recently in the 2013 Australian federal election.